HyperTag/documentation/src/content/sources/net.md

 Install-Package Analytics
 ```

-You can also doing this by navigating through Visual Studio: `Toola-->Library Package Manager-->Package Manager Console'
+You can also doing this by navigating through Visual Studio: **Tools > Library Package Manager > Package Manager Console**

 Now you need to initialize the .NET library so that it knows where to send data.
-Do this with your `Source ID`, which can be found in your MetaRouter UI once you've created a server-side source.
+Do this with your **Source ID**, which can be found in your MetaRouter UI once you've created a server-side source.
 Then you can use the `Analytics` singleton in any controller you want:

 ```csharp
 <%@ Application Language="C#" %>